Dear Customers and Partners,

 - If a team member of a member of their household tests positive for contracting COVID-19, they must follow the directives of their physician, the DPH, and the CDC; including but not limited to a quarantine directive for 14 days and be symptom-free before returning to work.
 Additionally, they must alert Human Resources so we can follow CDC guidelines for the workplace.

-- Anyone returning from countries or areas with Level 2 or 3 warnings as defined by the CDC will be self-quarantined for 14 days to monitor for coronavirus symptoms and be symptom-free before returning to work.
+- Anyone returning from personal travel from countries with Level 2 or 3 warnings as defined by the CDC will be self-quarantined for 14 days to monitor for coronavirus symptoms and be symptom-free before returning to work.
 International travel for personal reasons is currently prohibited.
 We ask the same of our customers and partners.

 - We do not have business-related travel on an international level.
 Business-related domestic travel via airfare will be postponed.
 Business-related local travel in a vehicle is permitted, as long as all guidelines are followed on a company and government level, and it has been approved by senior leadership.